Medical Negligence

 “As a result of the wound deterioration, and the subsequent surgery to remove the foreign object, the wound blistered further.
 As a result of this, a portion of her scar has not healed as well as the upper section, and there is now a loss of sensation in this area.

 “We were pleased that the Trust made an early admission of liability in this matter.
 It was the most basic of errors, which is supported by the “Never Event” report, completed by the Trust.
-It is promising to see that changes have been made to procedures which will hopefully prevent a similar incident happening again.”
+It is promising to see that changes have been made to procedures which will hopefully prevent a similar incident from happening again.”

 What is medical negligence?

 No matter how high the standards of care and treatment in our health services, things can sometimes go wrong.
 Medical negligence occurs if you receive substandard treatment by a medical professional, whether that’s directly causing an injury, or making an injury or condition worse.
-Medical negligence can also happen if you are misdiagnosed, receive the wrong treatment, or a mistake is made during surgery.
+Medical negligence can also happen if you are misdiagnosed, receive the wrong treatment or a mistake is made during surgery.

 Read more: Medical Negligence Compensation Claims